fjudith/docker-tensorflow-playground/README.md

 # Introduction

-Tinker With a Neural Network Right Here in Your Browser.
+Tinker with a Neural Network Right Here in Your Browser.

 ## Quick Start